Reputation, Rankings, and Facts

 Athletics

-Lake Forest has 25 Division III teams, including 12 women’s (basketball, cross country, distance indoor track, distance outdoor track, golf, handball, ice hockey, soccer, softball, swimming and diving, tennis, volleyball, and lacrosse) and 11 men’s (basketball, cross country, distance indoor track, distance outdoor track, football, golf, handball, ice hockey, soccer, swimming and diving, tennis, and lacrosse).
+Lake Forest has 25 Division III teams, including 12 women’s (basketball, cross country, golf, handball, hockey, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball) and 11 men’s (basketball, cross country, football, golf, handball, hockey, lacrosse, soccer, swimming and diving, tennis, and track and field).
 Many students are also involved in club or intramural sports.

 Team name: Foresters